Logiqx/gps-guides/detective.md

 #### GW-52

-Looking at the Locosys GPS modules between 2010 and 2021, only the [S4-1513](pdf/locosys/s4-1513_datasheet_v1.1.pdf) series used a SiRF chip that supported 5Hz but it could easily have been utilised in the GW-52.
+Looking at the Locosys GPS modules between 2010 and 2021, only the [S4-1513](pdf/locosys/s4-1513_datasheet_v1.1.pdf) series used a SiRF chip that supported 5Hz but it could easily have been utilised in the GW-31 / GW-52.

 - Rom based - S4-1513-2R
 - Flash based - S4-1513, S4-1513-2E

 It would seem most likely that the GW-52 would have used the S4-1513 (flash), due to the lower power usage when compared to the S4-1513-2X models.
 Even if the GW-52 did not use an S4-1513 module, it could have used the raw components including the SiRFstar IV.

-The GW-52 can't have used the S4-0606 or S4-1612 ranges, because despite using SiRFstar IV they were 1 Hz (according to the Locosys product sheets).
+The GW-52 can't have used the S4-0606 or S4-1612 ranges, because despite using SiRFstar IV they were 1 Hz,according to the Locosys product sheets.

-Table 5.2-8 ($PSRFEPE request) of the S4-1513 [datasheet](pdf/locosys/s4-1513_datasheet_v1.1.pdf) also has "undefined" where EPE would be specified, possibly to obfuscate the SiRFDrive capability?
-If you match up table 5.2-8 with the relevant section in the SiRF binary protocol reference you'll see that everything else matches perfectly.
+Table 5.2-8 ($PSRFEPE request) of the S4-1513 [datasheet](pdf/locosys/s4-1513_datasheet_v1.1.pdf) also has "undefined" where EPE would be specified, possibly to obfuscate the SiRFDrive capability.
+If you compare table 5.2-8 against the relevant section in the SiRF binary protocol reference you'll see that everything else matches up perfectly.

 #### GW-60

-The GW-60 won't have used a Locosys GPS module due to the size constraints but it could easily have used the internal components of the S4-1513 module, or something similarly designed for the GW-60.
+The GW-60 won't have used a Locosys GPS module due to size constraints but it could easily have used the internal components of the S4-1513 module, or something designed especially for the GW-60.
 The SiRFstar IV chip is only 3.5 x 3.2 x 0.6 mm in size!

-This would mean that both the GW-52 and GW-60 both use the SiRFstar IV but with EHVE called SDOS.
+This would mean that both the GW-52 and GW-60 use the SiRFstar IV but with EHVE called SDOS.
 As an aside, SDOP should never really have been called "speed dilution of precision" because it is not a dilution of precision.
 I can understand Locosys using the term SDOS (standard deviation of speed) instead of SDOP because it is more accurate.

 ### Summary

-The anecdotal evidence of the MediaTek commands in the GW-52 and GW-60 firmware actually go on to disprove use of a MediaTek chip.
+The presence of some MediaTek commands in the GW-52 and GW-60 firmware actually help to disprove possible use of a MediaTek chip.
 I've also yet to discover a speed error estimate being generated by any MediaTek chip.
 The closest I have found documented is positional estimates (horizontal, vertical, latitude, longitude and altitude) from the MediaTek MT3333.

-I suspect the $PMTK commands are just hangovers from development and testing.
-All of the NMEA commands and sentences are in plain sight but they are very basic and do not include speed error estimates.
+I suspect the $PMTK commands are just hangovers from development and testing of the GW-52.
+All of the NMEA commands and sentences are in plain sight but they are all very basic and do not include speed error estimates.
 The NMEA commands required to switch between 1 Hz and 5 Hz logging are also absent from the GW-52 and GW-60 firmware.

 Some good reasons to suspect that Locosys used the SiRFstar IV: